 As Sr. Vice President of Worldwide Business Operations, Jason Forget creates and implements overall sales strategies and processes, including direct management of Imperva's SMB and inside sales organizations.
 He also manages Imperva's worldwide client services organizations; as well as the operations teams.
 Forget joined Imperva in 2006 from IMlogic, Inc. (acquired by Symantec) where he was Director of Sales Operations.
 At IMlogic, Forget created and managed the SMB sales organization.
 Prior to IMlogic, Forget was Director of Worldwide Sales Operations at Netegrity (acquired by Computer Associates) where he developed the global sales operation process and reporting methodology.
 Prior to Netegrity, Forget held finance positions at P&G and John Hancock Financial Services.
 Forget earned an MBA in finance from Bentley and a BS in finance and marketing from Northeastern University.

 SVP, WW Marketing

-A 17-year veteran of the information security industry, Mark Kraynak is responsible for Imperva’s marketing, product management and corporate strategy.
+A veteran of the information security industry, Mark Kraynak is responsible for Imperva’s marketing, product management and corporate strategy.
 He also serves on the Board of Directors of Imperva’s majority owned subsidiary, Incapsula.
 Prior to Imperva, he led product marketing at Check Point Software Technologies Ltd., and held a position in marketing at CacheFlow (now BlueCoat Systems).
 Earlier in his career, he provided technology architecture consulting for Fortune 500 clients with Ernst & Young's Center for Technology Enablement.
 Kraynak holds a BSC in Electrical Engineering and English from Duke University, and a Masters of Fine Arts in Literature from American University.

 Trâm T. Phi